sashinpivotal/pcf-dev-students-notes/README.md

         provided service and binding `web-ui` to it
         -   client_name - oauth_showcase_authorization_code
         -   client_secret - secret
-    -   We also need configure  `web-ui` with the URL of your UAA
+    -   We also need configure  `web-ui` with the URL of the UAA

 #### Authorization code flow